High-speed rail in Italy: Verona–Innsbruck

 The Brenner Base Tunnel will link Verona, Innsbruck, and Munich, and thus connect the Italian, Austrian and German railways.
 The tunnel is the most important link in a series of projects that will create a single connection from Berlin in Germany to Palermo in Sicily as part of the Trans-European Transport Networks.
 The tunnel crosses the border between Innsbruck in Austria and Franzensfeste in Italy.
-The total costs of the tunnel are estimated at around €8.4 billion, of which 40% is co-financed in equal measure by Italy and Austria and 50% by the European Union.
+The total costs of the tunnel are estimated at €8.4 billion, of which 40% is co-financed in equal measure by Italy and Austria and 50% by the European Union.
 As of 2020, half of the tunnel's length has been excavated and it is due to be opened in 2032.